ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 ```
 {: pre}

-Visit http://localhost:8080 to see the same page from the previous step.
+Open a browser and visit http://localhost:8080 to see the same welcomepage from the previous step.

 Congratulations, you've created an app with a front end that feeds data into your {{site.data.keyword.databases-for}} deployment!